 You can leave the skin on or peel it, cut them into circles, long wedges like fries, or smaller cubes, and season them with either sweet or savory spices.

-My only requirement is that they HAVE to be crispy, because who likes mushy potatoes?
+My main requirement is that they HAVE to be crispy, because who likes mushy potatoes?

-I’ve experimented with a couple of basic variations of roasted sweet potatoes and here’s what I’ve found I like the best:
+I’ve experimented with numerous variations of roasted sweet potatoes and here’s what I’ve found I like the best:

 b) Cutting the potatoes into small wedges or thin strips.
 While you can definitely cut them into thick strips, they’ll be softer rather than crispy, and they’ll take longer to cook.